Death on the Nile: Plot

-While interviewing Louise in the cabin in which Simon is resting, Poirot notes oddness in the words she uses.
-Miss Bowers returns Linnet's pearl necklace, which was stolen by Miss Van Schuyler, a kleptomaniac.
-However, Poirot realizes it is merely an imitation of Linnet's genuine necklace.
-He notes two bottles of nail polish in the victim's room, one of which intrigues him.
-Louise is then found stabbed to death in her cabin.
-Mrs Otterbourne later meets with Poirot and Race in Simon's cabin, claiming she saw who killed the maid, to which Simon loudly declares his surprise.
-Before revealing who it is, she is shot dead from outside the cabin.
+While interviewing Louise in the cabin where Simon is resting, Poirot notes that she seems to be hinting that she knows something, while outwardly denying the fact.
+Miss Bowers returns what appears to be Linnet's pearl necklace, which Miss Van Schuyler, a kleptomaniac, stole.
+However, Poirot realises these pearls are imitation.
+He notes two nail polish bottles in the victim's room, one of which does not smell like polish.
+Louise is later found stabbed to death in her cabin.
+Mrs Otterbourne meets with Poirot, Race, and Simon, claiming she saw who killed the maid, to which Simon loudly declares his surprise.
+Someone outside the cabin shoots Mrs Otterbourne dead before she can say the killer's name.

-Poirot soon confronts Pennington over his attempted murder of Linnet by pushing the boulder off the cliff; Pennington had speculated unsuccessfully with her inheritance and came to Egypt upon learning of her marriage to trick her into signing documents that would exonerate him.
-However, he claims he did not murder anyone, despite his revolver having been used in Mrs Otterbourne's murder.
-Poirot recovers Linnet's genuine pearls from Tim, who had substituted an imitation string of pearls for the genuine necklace.
-Race realizes Richetti is the man he is looking for.
+Poirot soon confronts Pennington over his attempted murder of Linnet by pushing the boulder off the cliff; Pennington had speculated unsuccessfully with her inheritance, and came to Egypt upon learning of her marriage to trick her into signing documents that would exonerate him.
+However, he claims he did not murder anyone, despite his revolver being used in Mrs Otterbourne's murder.
+Poirot recovers Linnet's genuine pearls from Tim, whom he exposes as a professional thief.
+Tim had substituted an imitation string of pearls for the genuine necklace.
+Meanwhile, Race realizes Richetti is the man he is looking for.